 This certificate will put students seeking a career in the financial and banking services industries at a considerable advantage.

 The Institute of International Monetary Research

-The Institute of International Monetary Research (IIMR) is an educational charity set up in 2014 in the aftermath of the Great Financial Crisis of 2007 – 2009.
-Its mission is to demonstrate and bring to public attention the strong relationship between the quantity of money on the one hand, and the levels of national income and expenditure on the other.
+Established in 2014, in the aftermath of the Great Financial Crisis of 2007-2009, the Institute of International Monetary Research (IIMR) is an educational charity that aims to bring to public attention the strong relationship between the quantity of money on the one hand, and inflation and the levels of national income and expenditure on the other.